terrytaylorbonn/terrytaylorbonn.github.io/2b-UFA.markdown

 #### **1.1 Requirement: Interface human language and computer worlds**

-We dont need intelligence.
-We just need a computational unit that can interact using human language.
-The very idea that binary machines are intelligent is ridiculous (and leads to bad engineering designs).
+We need a computational unit that can interact using human language.
+The very idea that binary machines are intelligent is ridiculous (and leads to bad engineering designs). *I try to add diagrams for every section because humans quickly get the gist of a diagram; for AI diagrams are a massive challenge to interpret.*

 **(1) Human language is far more complex than computer interactions**.
 We are intelligent.
 Our writing system is designed with that in mind.
 We don't write in a predictable manner, and our thoughts are incredibly complex.
 We also make spelling mistakes and abbreviations.
 No problem for us.